 Great new way to search for drug information by drug class.
 RxClass allows users to search and browse drug classes and their RxNorm drug members through a simple Web interface

 You can convert PubMed search results to Excel spread sheets.
 Read this blog article, and download the software here.
 This will be very useful for systematic reviews, as you will be able to sort.

 How to Access Pubmed with your devices e.g Tablet or Samsung

-Click to open is a useful document from the British Medical Association.
+Click to open is a useful document from the South African Medical Association.